 In this blog, we'll review GPS, its flaws, and other PNT systems (like the GNSS) and give you an overview of how assured PNT technology uses other systems to improve effectiveness.

-While the origins of this technology can be traced back to the 1950s, it wasn’t until the Persian Gulf War in 1991 that GPS made its first real battlefield debut, and it played a significant role in bringing about the rapid US victory.
+The Global Positioning System (GPS) is a form of PNT technology.
+While the origins of GPS can be traced back to the 1950s, it wasn’t until the Persian Gulf War in 1991 that it made its first real battlefield debut, and it played a significant role in bringing about the rapid US victory.

 3 Problems with GPS Timing

 As powerful as GPS timing is, there are three main problems associated with depending on it: